jajpohke/USBtoC64_AMI_CFG_Adv/GETSTARTED.md

 ## 1. Flashing the Firmware

-> Skip this section if your board already has the firmware installed.
+> Skip this section if your board already has this fork firmware installed.

 ### What you need